asafonov/monly.apk/README.md

 -----

 Monly is an awesome budget planner.
 It supports transactions logging, budgets, reports, synchronization across your devices and a lot of other features.
-Monly is distributed so every device has it’s own copy of data.
+Monly is distributed so every device has its own copy of data.
 You may loose a device, but not your data.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"